JuliaLang/julia/doc/src/manual/asynchronous-programming.md

 ## Tasks and events

-Most task switches occur as a result of waiting for events such as I/O requests, and are performed by a scheduler included in Julia Base.
-The scheduler maintains a queue of runnable tasks, and executes an event loop that restarts tasks based on external events such as message arrival.
+Most task switches occur as a result of waiting for events such as I/O requests and are performed by a scheduler included in Julia Base.
+The scheduler maintains a queue of runnable tasks and executes an event loop that restarts tasks based on external events such as message arrival.

 The basic function for waiting for an event is [`wait`](@ref).
 Several objects implement [`wait`](@ref);